Our History

 The Alliance Française of Pasadena provides:

-- French language courses for adults, children, and corporations looking to support the desire or need for language study;
+- French language courses for adults, children, and corporations.

 - Language certifications including the TCF, DELF/DALF and DELF Prim and Junior, and the DAEFLE;